reeceawalsh/Find-Dining/README.md

 ## Formatting Rules

-Type in terminal "npm i -g prettier" without the double quotes (will install an auto formatter that will format on save).
-Functions not classes.
 Components named with Capital Letters (PASCAL CASE) e.g. Component.jsx Variables are camelCase e.g. firstButton.
 Global classes are lower case with dashes e.g. upper-case.